 3.4 The information provided to the applicant will be in the format that they have requested, where possible.

-3.5 Where it is not possible to provide the information in the requested format, the school will assist the applicant by discussing alternative formats in which it can be provided.
+3.5 Where it is not possible to provide the information in the requested format, the Trust/School will assist the applicant by discussing alternative formats in which it can be provided.

-3.7.
-If, under relevant disability and discrimination regulations, the school is legally obliged to provide the information in other forms and formats, it will do so.
+3.7 If, under relevant disability and discrimination regulations, the Trust/School is legally obliged to provide the information in other forms and formats, it will do so.

 4.1.
-The school will not comply with any freedom of information request that exceeds the statutorily imposed appropriate limit of £450.
+The Trust/School will not comply with any freedom of information request that exceeds the statutorily imposed appropriate limit of £450.

 4.2.
 When determining whether the cost of complying with a freedom of information request is within the appropriate limit, the school will take account only of the costs we reasonably expect to incur in relation to:

 4.3.
-Where multiple requests for information are made to the school within 60 consecutive working days of each other, either by a single person or by different persons who appear to be acting in concert, the estimated cost of complying with any of the requests is to be taken to be the total costs to the school of complying with all of them.
+Where multiple requests for information are made to the Trust/School within 60 consecutive working days of each other, either by a single person or by different persons who appear to be acting in concert, the estimated cost of complying with any of the requests is to be taken to be the total costs to the Trust/School of complying with all of them.

 5.1.
-The school may, within 20 working days, give an applicant who has requested information from the school, a written notice stating that a fee is to be charged for the school’s compliance.
+The Trust/School may, within 20 working days, give an applicant who has requested information from the school, a written notice stating that a fee is to be charged for the school’s compliance.

 5.2.
 Charges may be made for disbursements, such as the following:

 5.3.
-Fees charged will not exceed the total cost to the school of:
+Fees charged will not exceed the total cost to the Trust/School of:

 5.5.
-The school will not take into account any costs which are attributable to the time spent by persons undertaking any of the activities mentioned in section 5.3 above.
+The Trust/School will not take into account any costs which are attributable to the time spent by persons undertaking any of the activities mentioned in section 5.3 above.

 5.6.
 When calculating the 20th working day in which to respond to a freedom of information request, the period beginning the day on which the fee notice is given to the applicant and ending with the day on which the fee is received, will be disregarded.

 7.1.
-The school will meet its duty to provide advice and assistance, as far as is reasonable, to any person who proposes to make, or has made, requests for information to the school.
+The Trust/School will meet its duty to provide advice and assistance, as far as is reasonable, to any person who proposes to make, or has made, requests for information to the Trust/School.

 7.2.
-The school may offer advice and assistance in the following circumstances:
+The Trust/School may offer advice and assistance in the following circumstances:

 7.3.
-The school will provide assistance for each individual on a case-by-case basis; examples of how the school will provide assistance include the following:
+The Trust/School will provide assistance for each individual on a case-by-case basis; examples of how the school will provide assistance include the following:

 7.4.
-In order to provide assistance as outlined above, the school will engage in the following good practice procedures:
+In order to provide assistance as outlined above, the Trust/School will engage in the following good practice procedures:

 7.5.
-The school will give particular consideration to what level of assistance is required for an applicant who has difficulty submitting a written request.
+The Trust/School will give particular consideration to what level of assistance is required for an applicant who has difficulty submitting a written request.

 7.6.
-In circumstances where an applicant has difficulty submitting a written request, the school will:
+In circumstances where an applicant has difficulty submitting a written request, the Trust/school will:

 NB.
-This list is not exhaustive and the school may decide to take additional assistance measures that are appropriate to the case.
+This list is not exhaustive and the Trust/School may decide to take additional assistance measures that are appropriate to the case.

 7.8.
-The school will advise the applicant how and where information can be obtained, if it is accessible by other means.
+The Trust/School will advise the applicant how and where information can be obtained, if it is accessible by other means.

 7.9.
 Where there is an intention to publish the information in the future, the school will advise the applicant of when this publication is expected.